I follow a lot of food bloggers, and I’m not sure why.

 The primary reason is that I’m a picky eater.
 For example, I don’t like seafood.
 Every foodie I’ve ever read loves seafood.
 I don’t.
 There are a lot of reasons for this.
-I hate the smell of seafood and I rarely care for the taste either.
-From my perspective, I prefer that my food to walk on land before I will consider eating it.
+I hate the smell of seafood and I rarely care for the taste.
+From my perspective, I prefer that my food to have walked on land before I consider eating it.
 For me, seafood is the Neanderthal of food groups.
 It didn’t “evolve” fast enough to make the grade at my dinner table.

-It also seems that every great foodie can also cook.
+It also seems that every foodie I follow can also cook.
 That is a talent I’ve either never possessed or never learned.
 Growing up, my mother was a terrible cook.
-Being from the North, she believed in 3 spices: salt, pepper, and oregano.
+Being from the North, she believed in 4 spices: salt, pepper, oregano, and sugar.
 Try developing a decent palate from that culinary color wheel.
 I couldn’t.
 Another source of my food “hangups” is I grew up poor and a Southerner.
-So that meant I ate meals that were either processed food or breaded and fried.
-When your favorite meal is “Hamburger Helper” with hush puppies, you are pretty much doomed from the start.
+So that meant I ate meals that were either processed, or breaded and fried.
+When your favorite meal is “Hamburger Helper” with hush puppies, you are doomed from the start.

 So why do I like food bloggers?
-Probably because we agree on one concept: the “experience” of eating.
+It is probably because we agree on one concept: the “experience” of eating.
 While I have a limited selection of suitable dinner options, I have learned to appreciate and savor a well-crafted meal.
-In addition, because of my travels, I associate specific types of food with places I’ve visited.
+Also, because of my travels, I associate specific types of food with places I’ve visited.
 Iberico ham reminds me of Spain.
 Great macaroons?
-I had great macaroons on the Champs De Elysee in Paris.
-Great steaks harken me back to my stay in Colorado.
-When I think of Scotland, I think of… Well, I guess it doesn’t work every place.
+I had fabulous ones on Champs De Elysee in Paris.
+Great steaks harken me back to my days in Colorado.
+And when I think of Scotland, I think of… Hmmm, I guess it doesn’t work every place.

 I’ve discovered the experience of fellowship over a meal is often better than the food itself.
 Like a great wine, stimulating companionship pairs with a meal to make it memorable.
 Most of the best aspects of a meal have little to with actual food.
 I could order a big old nasty lobster and with the right settings and still have a great dinner.
 Nah, who am I kidding?!